Lackland Air Force Base: Air Defense Command

-Today, the Lackland ADC site has been taken over by the FAA (also known as 'San Antonio') and remains in operation.
-This now-FAA long-range radar site is now data-tied into the Joint Surveillance System.
-The site still operates the AN/FPS-66A search radar.
+The Lackland ADC site was taken over by the FAA (also known as 'San Antonio') and remained in operation for a number of years.
+This then-FAA long-range radar site was data-tied into the Joint Surveillance System.
+The site operated the AN/FPS-66A search radar.
+However, the radar facility has been deactivated, and all the structures have been razed.

 Post–Cold War era

 From the end of the Cold War, Base Realignment and Closure (BRAC) actions in the 1990s relocated several specialized training programs at Lackland.
 This included Air Education and Training Command's relocation of Air Force Officer Training School (OTS) from Lackland to Maxwell AFB in Montgomery, Alabama.

 Lackland gained a flying mission when adjacent Kelly AFB closed in 2001.
 The two-mile-long runway is now a joint-use facility between Lackland AFB and Port San Antonio.
 The portion of the former Kelly AFB still under USAF control is now known as Lackland AFB/Kelly Field Annex and its permanently based flying units include the Air Force Reserve Command's (AFRC) 433d Airlift Wing, an Air Mobility Command (AMC)-gained unit flying the C-5 Galaxy and the 149th Fighter Wing of the Texas Air National Guard, an AETC-gained unit flying the F-16 Fighting Falcon.
 The civilian side of the former Kelly AFB is now known as Port San Antonio and hosts numerous major DoD defense contractors such as Boeing and Lockheed Martin, many of which directly or indirectly support major overhaul and repair of military aircraft previously conducted, and in facilities previously occupied, by the Air Force's former San Antonio Air Logistics Center (SA-ALC) when Kelly was an active Air Force Logistics Command (AFLC) and Air Force Materiel Command (AFMC) installation.

 In addition, with the closure of Kelly AFB, Lackland gained the section of base known as Security Hill.
 Security Hill is home to numerous units such as Air Combat Command's 24th Air Force and 67th Network Warfare Wing and the Air Force Intelligence, Surveillance and Reconnaissance Agency.
 All units on Security Hill are considered tenant units.